-The Sail-Gen shares the same operating principal as the DuoGen’s water mode, which is well proven over hundreds of thousands of sea miles.
-The Sail-Gen has the same geometry as the DuoGen and also utilises the same alternator, water impeller and drive train.
+The Sail-Gen is a dedicated water generator developed for the long distance sailing.
+It shares the same operating principal as the DuoGen’s water mode, which is well proven over hundreds of thousands of sea miles.

 The Sail-Gen comprises a rigid welded aluminium frame with carbon fibre drive shaft and cast alloy impeller.
 It is compact in size and both reliable and efficient in operation.
-At typical passage speeds (5 – 6 knots) the Sail-Gen is capable of matching power consumption, freeing the owner from engine runs to charge batteries.
+At typical passage speeds (5 – 6 knots) the Sail-Gen is capable of matching the power consumption on many cruising yachts meaning that the batteries remain well charged.

 ● The Sail-Gen is direct-drive, i.e. 1:1 ratio impeller to alternator.
 There is no gearbox to wear and add friction.